-Every action has a consequence, especially in the Land of the Mists.
-Resonance is a type of Fantastic Terrain.
+Every action has a consequence, Resonance is a type of Fantastic Terrain.

 Resonance is the result of these intense emotions; actions fuelled by these strong emotions can affect the very land, imbuing an area with a memory.
 Areas of resonance are often places of great importance, sites of great evil or heroism, or places of tragedy.